 Invest in drug courts that work with medical and mental health interventions for people with substance abuse problems.

 Boost investments for education and job training programs that help people who have gone to jail.

 Stop programs that rely on fines, fees or asset forfeitures as a steady source of revenue.

 Women's Rights It is time to put women and families first.
-This means guaranteeing equal pay for equal work, protecting women's rights over their own bodies and ensuring paid sick and maternity leave.
+This means guaranteeing equal pay for equal work, protecting women's rights to make decisions over their own bodies and ensuring paid sick and maternity leave.
 Progress has been made, but much more needs to be done to address the challenges and diminished opportunities women face.
 We need a representative who will reflect the growing momentum to move these policies over the finish line once and for all.

 LGBTQ Equality and opportunity is a fundamental right of all citizens of our country.
 Unfortunately, many states are sanctioning discrimination against the LGBTQ community.
 We must ensure that these citizens are not unfairly fired, refused service or access because of their LGBTQ identity.
 The government should uphold and enforce the rights of all citizens to marry and create policies that would guarantee equal benefits, rights, and responsibilities to married LGBTQ couples.
 Jenny will fight for all people to enjoy the same rights under our Constitution.
 She will push for:

 policies that ban discrimination against LGBTQ persons by credit lenders and financial institutions.